-On August 27, Cynthia Angulo, former president of the Currency and Security Handlers Association, pleaded guilty in U.S. District Court for the Southern District of Texas to one count of embezzling $61,200 in funds from the Houston-based union, an affiliate of the Security, Police and Fire Professionals of America (SPFPA).
-The plea follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 11, James Coffey, former president of United Steelworkers Local 5-887, pleaded guilty in U.S. District Court for the Northern District of West Virginia to one count of embezzling funds in the amount of $6,260 from the Newell, W.Va.-based union.
+Coffey, a resident of Bergholz, Ohio, had been indicted last October for stealing $7,098 in union funds.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On September 1, Sharon Holmes, former secretary-treasurer of American Postal Workers Union Local 807, was indicted in U.S. District Court for the District of South Carolina on one count of embezzling $41,823 from the Columbia, S.C. union; one count of wire fraud in the amount of $178,330; and one count of fraud and related activity in connection with access devices.
-The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 8, Robert Tuttle, former president of International Brotherhood of Teamsters Local 173, was indicted in U.S. District Court for the Middle District of Florida on four counts of embezzlement totaling $4,857 from the Bradenton-based union and one count of false record-keeping.
+The indictment follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡